 “They beat and say jump on first river.
 Second river, third river.”

-The officers forced the group members to jump into the river, which contains many sharp stones.
-“They cut on this side, down.
-A lot of bleeding.
-Stones are very sharp.”
-Due to the injury of the stone, two group members were not able to continue their walk back to Bihac.
-The remaining group members organized them a tent from local people, in which they stayed for two more days, until a doctor arrived, and their feet recovered.
-The rest of the group walked, with wet clothes, the 30km back to Zlopoljac.
+The officials forced the group members to jump into the river, which is full of sharp stones, as the respondent describes it.
+“They cut on this side, at the bottom.
+It bleeds a lot.
+The stones are very sharp.”
+Due to the injury from the stone, two group members were unable to continue their way back to Bihac.
+The remaining group members organized a tent for them from some locals that they met, in which they stayed for two more days until a doctor arrived and eventually their feet recovered.
+The rest of the group walked the 25 km back to Zlopoljac in their soaked clothes.